AntonKhorev/osm-dwg-helper/README.md

 - Open a *Create New Phone Ticket* form in OTRS with fields populated from an issue page.
 - Go to the issue page corresponding to an OTRS ticket title from a ticket page.
+- Search OTRS for reported items in issues.

 ## Installation